 People still ask me for tips and advice related to social media.
 I still love to have this conversation, although the method behind social media madness has changed over time, my advice, from years as a public relations professional and as a social media consultant managing brands for over 100 clients is generally the same.
-I founded … Continue reading 360° Engagement Approach
+2019 Trend … Continue reading 360° Engagement Approach

 PR practitioners talk a lot about crisis communication and planning.
 I mean like daily conversations with peers, staff, and C-suite executives.
 It's like the four daily food groups, but for communications professionals.
 It is in the toolkit.
 It's part of the foundation.
 It is in every new business proposal and every agency review.
 Crisis Communication … Continue reading How to Avoid a Social Media Crisis